ev3lessons/FLL-Tutorials/CoreValues/_posts/2018-07-28-Astronaut.markdown

 <b>Notes:</b>
 Did the team follow the rules given?
 Did the team members not in a suit help the astronaut?
 How did the team pick who will be the astronaut?

-This activity was shared by <a href="https://www.facebook.com/pasfinestrobotics/">FIRST LEGO League Team Pennsylvania's Finest Robotics Team</a>

-Click <a href="http://flltutorials.com/CoreValues.html">here<a> to learn some facts about space suits.
+This activity was shared by <a href="https://www.facebook.com/pasfinestrobotics/"> Pennsylvania's Finest Robotics Team</a>.
+Click <a href="http://flltutorials.com/CoreValues.html">here</a> to learn some facts about space suits.